 Let me explain.
 The reason why, even though we are all unique individual people, we do not necessarily write individually is because we do not bleed into our writing.
-This is because many of us truly does not know ourselves.
-We are caught in a fast-paced world the deepest thing we contemplate during any given day is an internet meme.
+This is because many of us truly do not know ourselves.
+We are caught in a fast-paced world and the deepest thing we contemplate during any given day is an internet meme.

 In order to write uniquely, you must first understand how you are unique.
 Get to know yourself like you would any of your characters—as a real person.
 And look outside yourself.
 Look at how people see you and how you see people.
 All this gives your writing a depth that makes it uniquely you.